Uniting Couples in the Treatment of Eating Disorders (UNITE)

 WHAT IS BINGE-EATING DISORDER?

 Binge-eating disorder (BED) is a serious condition that can significantly impair one’s quality of life.
-Individuals with BED may feel out of control while eating or feel like they can’t stop once they have started.
-People with BED may experience guilt or shame about their eating as well as distress about shape and weight.
-BED affects both women and men.
+Individuals who binge eat may feel out of control while eating or feel like they can’t stop once they have started.
+People who binge eat may experience guilt or shame about their eating as well as distress about shape and weight.
+Binge eating affects both women and men.

 WHAT CAN I EXPECT?